Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

 1. Each Blob corresponds to a version of a file.
 2. The Blob file name is the SHA hash code of the file.

-The commits folder stores the commit information.
+The commits folder stores the serialized commit objects.
-1. Each Commit object has the following instance variables:
+- Each Commit object has the following instance variables:
    1. message
    2. timeStamp
    3. parentCommit
    4. List of file name: blob hash code
-2. Each Commit object name is the SHA hash code of the Commit object.
+- Each Commit object name is the SHA1 hash code of the Commit object.